What Causes ECU Failure?

 • Poor electronic design

 In most cases, the circuit board either breaks or short circuits.
-As a result, the electrical supply is interfered with, and the ECU stops working as it should.
+As a result, the electrical supply is disrupted, and the ECU stops functioning as it should.

 Note: in extreme cases, a failed, overheating ECU might even start an electrical fire.
 If this happens, you have far more to worry about than some odd electronics!
 Don’t attempt to put the fire out, as it can result in serious harm.
 Wait for the fire brigade.